Logo Menu

 See the Top 10

-The top 10 SOC 2 auditors below span specialist, regional, national, and Big Four tiers — covering Type 2 prices from $15K to $400K and timelines from 3 to 18 weeks.
+SOC 2 auditors are AICPA-licensed CPA firms that examine security controls and issue Type 1 or Type 2 attestation reports.
+The ten below span specialist, regional, national, and Big Four tiers — Type 2 prices from $15K to $400K, timelines from 3 to 18 weeks.
 All ten hold active AICPA peer-review status.
-Picks are independent and update May 13, 2026.
+Picks are independent and updated May 19, 2026.

 New York, NY